amplitude/amplitude-docs/content/collections/source-catalog/en/snowflake.md

 - **Complex SQL Statements**: If a data source is represented as a complex SQL `SELECT` statement (for instance, with a `JOIN` clause), create a `VIEW` in your Snowflake account that wraps the data source to use it with a change-based import strategy.

-- **Avoid Table Deletion and Recreation**: Do not delete and recreate tables with the same name, as Snowflake CDC will not capture changes in this scenario.
+- **Avoid Table Deletion and Recreation**: Don't delete and recreate tables with the same name, as Snowflake CDC doesn't capture changes in this scenario.
 Use [incremental models](todo) with tools like dbt to prevent table replacement.

-- **Column Deletion or Renaming**: Be aware that Snowflake CDC does not capture changes when a column is deleted or renamed.
-Deletion of columns won't be synced to Amplitude.
+- **Column Deletion or Renaming**: Be aware that Snowflake CDC doesn't capture changes when a column you delete or rename.
+Column deletion doesn't sync to Amplitude.

 - **Views with JOINs**: While Snowflake CDC is efficient, using Streams on Views that contain JOINs can have performance implications.
 Consider syncing joined data as User Profiles instead.

 - **Disable Change Tracking**: If you disable change tracking in Snowflake or disconnect the Amplitude source for a period longer than the value of `DATA_RETENTION_TIME_IN_DAYS`, Amplitude loses the ability to track historical changes.
 In this case, recreate the connection.
 To avoid duplicate events, ensure all events have an `insert_id` set, and recreate the connection within seven days.

-- **Amplitude Enrichment Services Disabled**: When using CDC **Continuous Sync**, Amplitude's enrichment services (e.g., ID resolution, property and attribution syncing, resolving location info) are disabled to remain in sync with your source of truth.
+- **Amplitude Enrichment Services Disabled**: When using CDC **Continuous Sync**, Amplitude disables enrichment services like ID resolution, property and attribution syncing, and resolving location info to remain in sync with your source of truth.

-## Migrate from custom SQL to Change Data Capture
+## Migrate from custom SQL to CDC

 To change the modeling method of your Snowflake source: